-A 17th century Spanish furniture, the bed used by José de San Martín in the house of the miller Tejera and a painting of an archangel Arcabucero are some of the colonial antiques that can be seen in the Buenos Aires neighborhood of San Telmo this weekend for the celebrations of May 25, which will include typical meals in restaurants.
+A 17th-century Spanish furniture, the bed used by José de San Martín in the home of the Tejera miller and a painting of an Archangel Arcabucero are some of the colonial antiques that can be seen in the Buenos Aires neighborhood of San Telmo this weekend for the celebrations of May 25, which will include typical meals in restaurants.

-The Historic Quarter of the City of Buenos Aires was the scene of the Revolution of 1810 that resulted in the first country government, and that is why it contains a lot of objects and accumulates anecdotes that captivate porteños and tourists who approach each weekend.
+The Historic Center of the City of Buenos Aires was the scene of the Revolution of 1810 that resulted in the first national government, and therefore contains a lot of objects and accumulates anecdotes that captivate Buenos Aires and tourists who approach each end of the week.

-San Telmo has the largest concentration of antiquarians in America and the second in the world after France, with 500 antique shops within a radius of a kilometer.
+San Telmo has the largest concentration of antique dealers in America and the second in the world after France, with 500 antique stores within a radius of one kilometer.

-“ We are like a gallery from the past that shows Argentine history from inside their mansions, their big houses, the artistic movements that were reflected in our country from architecture inside, with art and content,” said Norberto Medrano, president of the Association of Antiquarians and Friends of San Francisco Telmo.
+“ We are like a gallery of the past that shows Argentine history from inside their mansions, from their big houses, the artistic movements that were reflected in our country from architecture to inside, with art and content,” said Norberto Medrano, president of the Association of Antique Dealers and Friends of San Telmo.

-“ In general we all have something from that time: candlesticks, candlesticks, Quinque a kerosene lamps, fans, pitcher and basin, as well as furniture, everyday objects and vintage clothes,” said Luis Guevara, vice president of the association.
+“ In general, we all have something from that time: candlesticks, candlesticks, Quinque kerosene lamps, fans, jug and basin, as well as furniture, everyday objects and vintage clothes,” said Luis Guevara, vice president of the association.

-Guevara said that “in general, the pieces of this era are very much needed in the provinces because they adapt better to the decoration of houses and cellars”.
+Guevara said that “in general, the pieces of this time are very required in the provinces because they are better suited to the decoration of houses and cellars.”